amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 However, considering that `addCol`, `deleteCol`, etc, all return the same _kind_ of function perhaps there is a way to avoid repeating the last `return` at the end of each branch.

 This looks quite like pattern matching on the type.
-And though TS does not support it (yet) there are libraries that can be used like [ts-pattern](https://github.com/gvergnaud/ts-pattern):
+And though TS does not support it (yet) external libraries like [ts-pattern](https://github.com/gvergnaud/ts-pattern) could be used:

 ```ts
 // Takes a valid column change ... and uses the `type` field to decide